mmoreno723/readme-generator/README.md

-# Generator of Readmes
+# Readme Generator
-![GitHub License] (url)

 ## Description

-Creates a professional readme file for your work
+This application will create a professional readme file for your work.
+The program is run by node.js within your terminal.
+Simply run a node index and answer the questions from the prompts.
+Your readme file will then be created and added to your working folder.

 ## Table of Contents